LoopyDev/MiddleQuit/README.md

 Quit apps by middle clicking Dock items.

 # Help me out - I'm not greedy :)
-If you appreciate this app, consider buying me a fraction of a coffee: https://loopydev.gumroad.com/l/rmmvgk
+Build the app yourself, or get it here: https://loopydev.gumroad.com/l/rmmvgk (and buy me a fraction of a coffee for my efforts ☺️)

 # Features
 - Regular Quit, Force Quit, or both.